Arturo Benedetti Michelangeli (1920-1995) and his Ferraris - not only an immortal Chopinist

 I assure you there is no unacknowledged 'slavery' lurking here except my own as an author bent over a desk for far too many years!
 Oh I could write a book assessing our present so-called 'woke culture' of censorship, 'sensitivity readers' and the contentious nature of colonialism.

-I feel one now has to somehow fight psychologically to remain optimistic and hopefully empathetic in the face of these severe contemporary reversals and decline.
+I feel one now has to somehow fight psychologically to remain optimistic and hopefully empathetic in the face of these severe contemporary moral reversals, cruel wars and social decline.

 One struggles in some desperation not to feel guilty for managing, even enjoying, one's 'normal' life in the face of such horrors.
 Many now find exotic cars simply a lucky, vain and narcissistic 'escape' or merely 'indulgence' rather than a delightful redeeming vice of civilized life.